Our topmost choices for the best Brooks overpronation shoes:

 If you are new to the Brooks brand, the Adrenaline GTS 22 is possibly the perfect choice for you.
 It is an all-time best-seller, designed to be more flexible and responsive than the Addiction running shoe.
 The older models of the Adrenaline GTS were true stability shoes.
 They had PDRB and medial posts up until the 18th iteration.

-Brooks Adrenaline GTS 22 now shares the same DNA as the Ghost 14 but with added GuideRails technology to provide support for runners with high deviation.
+Brooks Adrenaline GTS 22 shares the same DNA as the Ghost 15 but with added GuideRails technology to provide support for runners with high deviation.
 It can reduce excess movement of the foot and has a full-length DNA LOFT midsole foam cushioning that offers the softest and smoothest ride.
 It will be easy to adjust to this shoe because it has a 12 mm heel-to-toe drop, which mimics the comfort and feel of a casual shoe.

 Brooks Launch GTS 9

 Brooks Launch GTS 9 is the most affordable shoe on this list.
 Even though it has an added GuideRails technology, it has the same selling price as its neutral model, the Launch 9.
 Many runners who loved the Launch 9 find this support shoe better.
 The fact is, you can still wear it even if you are a neutral runner because you will only feel the GuideRails system working if your foot drifts from your perfect run signature.

 The Launch GTS 9 uses BioMoGo DNA midsole foam cushioning that adapts to your unique stride and blocks the impact away from your body.
 This latest model has an increased stack height of 2 mm to improve responsiveness.
 It has a redesigned Green Rubber Outsole that helps you move quickly from heel to toe.

 Brooks Glycerin GTS 20

-The Glycerin GTS 19 is the most cushioned Brooks shoe.
+The Glycerin GTS 20 is the most cushioned Brooks shoe.
 Many runners prefer it because of the softer locked-in fit and plusher cushioning.
 It also has the GuideRails support system, designed to guide the foot back to its neutral position should it deviate from the perfect route.
 This latest model now has a roomy toe box.